check-spelling/check-spelling-docs/Accepting-Suggestions.md

 You can apply the commit as a command or paste it into `git apply` / `patch -p1` or whatever tooling you're comfortable using.

 Note that unlike the suggestions option, this will only update `expect.txt` (or its variants) and will not apply suggestions to `excludes.txt`, nor should it provide content from `spell-check-this`.

+## Caveats

+### Pull Requests from branches without check-spelling configured

+If your branch doesn't have check-spelling and you're making a pull request to a branch with check-spelling, it doesn't make sense for check-spelling to suggest applying changes to your head branch because that is guaranteed to result in a conflict.

+Instead, the command that's suggested is the command to add the metadata to the base branch.

+In order for this to be useful, you'll then need to create a merge commit between the modified head base and your head branch.

+You could rebase your commits onto the base branch at this point (or in some other order).